VincentFerrigan/kth-iv1351-data-storage-paradigms/README.md

 This project is based on assignments for a course in 'Data Storage Paradigms' given at KTH Royal Institute of Technology in Stockholm.

+This repo contains SQL scripts to create and populate the database used for this project (task 2).
+It also contains the SQL queries used for task 3.

+## How to Create the Database

+Follow the steps below to create the database and insert data.

+1. Create an empty database, this isn't done by the scripts.
+2. Run the script `./src/db/tables/create_tables_soundgood_db.sql` against the database created above.
+   This creates the database schema.
+3. Run the script `./src/db/functions/functions.sql` against the database used above, to create the functions needed for step 4 and 5.
+4. Run the script `./src/db/procedures/procedures.sql` against the database used above, to create the procedures required for running the script in step 5.
+5. Run the script `./src/data/populate_tables.sql` against the database used above, which will insert data.

+As an alternative to the steps above, use the script `empdb-from-pg_dump.sql` which creates the empty database, the schema, and also inserts data.
+This script has been generated with `pg_dump`, and when executed will create a database with exactly the same state as when the script was generated.

+## The queries listed in `tips and tricks for project task 3`

+The file `queries.sql` contains all queries listed in the document `tips and tricks for project task 3`.

 ## Content and learning outcomes
 ### Course contents
 Examples of fields that are treated: